What is the latitude and longitude?

 To understand, take the globe, touch with your finger at any point of the equator.
 Then twist the globe, without removing the finger.
 Turning the globe, you change the position of the finger along the longitude.

 In the city of Greenwich is the point where the longitude is zero degrees.
 This is the point through which the zero meridian passes.

 All that is to the right of the map, this is called the eastern longitude, and everything that is to the left is western.
 You can say simply longitude, then the offset to the west or to the east will be determined by the sign of the angle.
 If the angle is negative, then the offset is to the west, and if the negative is to the east.
 What is the angle?
 The corner is the angle between the point A with the X-coordinates at the Greenwich and Y-level at the equatorial level, the O-point in the center of the planet and the B-point with the X-coordinates of the required point and Y at the equatorial level.

-Latitude is roughly the same, only it is laid off vertically, that is, perpendicular to longitude.
-That above the equator is the northern latitude, and what is lower is the southern one.
-Or just latitude, then down is the decrease in angle (negative angles), and up is the increase.
+Latitude is about the same, only it is plotted vertically, that is, perpendicular to longitude.
+The fact that above the equator - the north latitude, and that below - the south.
+Or just the breadth, then downwards decrease the angle (negative angles), and upward increase.